JDuchniewicz/website-hugo/content/about.md

 {{< image src="/me2_resized.jpg" alt="Picture of me!" position="center" style="border-radius: 8px" >}}

 My name is **Jakub Duchniewicz** and this is my personal space :) \
-I am currently working as a programmer at **[Tietoevry]** doing 5G L1 and L2 development for **Intel**.
+I am currently working as a programmer at **[Tietoevry]** doing 5G L1 and L2 development for an **unspecified client :smile:**.

 My skills include low-level programming in **C**, **C++** and **Rust**.
 Being proficient in hardware accelerators, such as **FPGA**s I happen to know some **VHDL** and **SystemVerilog**.
 Lastly, being a hardcore **gamejammer** I am familiar with the **Unity** engine and other popular tools of the trade.
-In my free time I am doing a ton of **bouldering**, learning **hardware hacking**, some **reverse engineering** and taking care of my cute humongous German Shepherd **Bruno**:w
+In my free time I am doing a ton of **bouldering**, learning **hardware hacking**, some **reverse engineering** and taking care of my cute humongous German Shepherd **Bruno**

 I have recently graduated with an MSc in **Embedded Systems** at **KTH Royal Institute of Technology**, Sweden and **University of Turku**, Finland as a part of EIT Digital Programme.
 Thesis titled: *"FPGA accelerated tcpdump using eBPF"* goes into the topic of hardware acceleration of packet capturing in embedded Linux system using an FPGA.
-It was a cooperative effort between KTH and [Tietoevry]. \
+It was a cooperative effort between KTH and [Tietoevry].

 I have also graduated from **Warsaw University of Technology** with the highest degree for my thesis: *"FPGA based hardware accelerator for musical synthesis for Linux system"*.

 You can see both theses under the *Achievements* section below.